What to Look for When Reviewing your Annual Credit Report?

 Pro Tip: Download your annual report from only one bureau so that you don’t have to download it all at once.

 You’ve just downloaded your report.
 Now you want to work on your score.
 But then you realize that you don’t understand any of the information in your report.

-This section contains information about you.
-Name, social security number and date of birth.
-Employment data.
-Current address and other addresses.
-This section is fairly self-explanatory.
-However, ensure you are reviewing all information to verify that it is accurate.
+This section contains information about you: name, social security number and date of birth.
+Employment data: current address and other addresses.
+You’ll want to ensure that all information in this section is accurate.